 Heritage 2020 is a major new initiative to strengthen partnerships and collaborative working across the historic environment sector in order to sustain and promote the historic environment of England, encourage access and broaden knowledge for a variety of audiences.

 Organisations from across the historic environment sector are working together to address priorities for collaborative working which are set out in the Heritage 2020 Framework under five strategic themes: Capacity building, Constructive Conservation & Sustainable Management, Discovery Identification & Understanding, Helping Things to Happen, and Public Engagement.

-Heritage2020 is proposing to set up a monthly #HeritageChat for the historic environment sector using the handle @HeritageChat.
-This will increase the opportunities for the sector to contribute directly to Heritage2020 activity and give Heritage2020 the chance to connect with the sector more widely.
-From 10th-16th August, Heritage2020 is running a Twitter poll to see how many people would be interested in following or tweeting during a monthly #HeritageChat.
-We’d like different organisations to take turns in running the monthly chats: if you're interested in taking part and would like to learn more about how a #HeritageChat might work see Heritage 2020 Get Involved.
+#HeritageChat is the new monthly Twitter chat for the historic environment sector, run from the handle @HeritageChat.
+Designed as part of Heritage2020’s consultation process, it intends to increase the opportunities for the sector to contribute directly to Heritage2020’s activities.
+Likewise, it gives Heritage2020 the chance to connect with the sector more widely.
+Following the positive response to the Twitter poll, Heritage 2020 is now in the process of finalising the details of #HeritageChat.
+We're still looking for different organisations to take turns in running the monthly chats.
+If you're interested in taking part or would like to learn more about how a #HeritageChat might work see Heritage 2020 Get Involved.

 Using the responses from the 2016 Consultation, each Working Group has determined their actions for the coming year.
 These are available as the Working Group Action Plan, which demonstrates how the intended actions meet the aims of each group, as laid out in the Heritage 2020 Framework.
 The Action Plans are also available on the individual Working Group pages.